IntelRealSense/librealsense/readme.md

 cs-config | Windows | Allow user to configure which streams they want to view py-enumerate | All | A commandline application to describe properties and resolutions of all connected cameras java-enumerate | All | A commandline application to describe properties and resolutions of all connected cameras

+## Dev Notes

+October 20th, 2015

+1. (R200) ALL of 640x480, 628x468, 492x372, 480x360, 332x252, 320x240 are now available for DEPTH and INFRARED streams.
+2. (All) It is safe to hardcode 640x480 or 320x240 as DEPTH or INFRARED resolutions.
+3. (R200) For the resolutions which are 12 pixels larger than the native depth resolution, the depth image is centered and padded.
+4. (R200) For the resolutions which are 12 pixels smaller than the native infrared resolution, the IR image is cropped and centered.
+5. (All) If the same resolution is requested for DEPTH and INFRARED streams, they will be pixel-for-pixel aligned and have the same intrinsics.
+6. New stream mode: RECTIFIED_COLOR – Equivalent to DSAPI’s rectified third modes, removes COLOR image distortion and cancels out rotation relative to DEPTH stream.
+  * Suitable for use as a background for augmented reality rendering, images produced via rectilinear perspective projection will overlay RECTIFIED_COLOR images correctly.
+7. New stream mode: DEPTH_ALIGNED_TO_RECTIFIED_COLOR – Maps data coming from the DEPTH stream to match the intrinsic and extrinsic camera properties of the DEPTH stream.
+  * Suitable for pre-loading the depth map for augmented reality rendering, or performing tracking that needs to be pixel accurate with the RECTIFIED_COLOR image.

 ---